Checkmk/checkmk/README.md

 check plugins, agent plugins, special agents or notification plugins via the [Checkmk Exchange](https://exchange.checkmk.com/).**

+For pure bugfixes, have a look at our [contribution guidelines](CONTRIBUTING.md).
 <!-- Nice!
 Have a look at our [contribution guidelines](CONTRIBUTING.md). -->

 ## Building on your own packages